paiikarthik/Fake-Information-Detector/README.md

 5. **Credibility Scoring:** Each source gets a trust score.
 Official fact-checkers and major established publishers score higher.
 Blogs, forums, social media, and low-trust platforms are heavily reduced.

 6. **Final Verdict:** The decision engine combines fact-check stance, semantic similarity, source credibility, refutation words, and critical event alignment to produce VERIFIED, FALSE, or UNVERIFIED.

+7. **Gemini API** It Understands the user context and compare the user meaning with news.